shastripawas/Flood-Prediction-System-/README.md

 1. RNN and Deep Learning based model
 2. Moving and exponential average model

-The data has been obtained from the offiical website of the Indian Meterological Department.
+The rainfall data  has been obtained from the offiical website of the Indian Meterological Department.